JanCBrammer/biopeaks/README.md

 The statistics
 can be a useful guide when editing peaks.
 Isolated, unusually large or small values in period or rate can indicate misplaced peaks.
-If the _modality_ is ECG, peaks are corrected automatically during the [calculation of the statistics](#calculate-statistics).
+If the _modality_ is ECG or PPG, peaks are corrected automatically during the [calculation of the statistics](#calculate-statistics).
 However, this does not guarantee that all errors in peak placement will be caught.
 Always check for errors manually!
 Note, that when editing breathing